jackdbd/nix-config/docs/setup-new-nixos-machine.md

 # Setup a new NixOS machine

-This document will guide in configuring NixOS, starting from a fresh new NixOS installation.
+This document will guide in configuring a new computer, starting from a fresh new NixOS installation.
 This document assumes that you have already [installed NixOS](https://nixos.wiki/wiki/NixOS_Installation_Guide) in some way (e.g. [using a USB stick](./create-bootable-USB-stick.md)).

+The whole process should take **a bit more than an hour**, excluding compilation times (which could be significant).

-## Install a password manager
+## 1. Install a password manager

 A fresh NixOS installation should have Firefox as the default browser.
 Install a password manager like LastPass as a Firefox extension.

-## Setup SSH
+## 2. Setup SSH

 ### Generate an SSH keypair

-In order to clone the git repo [nix-config](https://github.com/jackdbd/nix-config) from GitHub, you will need to generate an SSH keypair and upload the SSH public key to GitHub.
+In order to clone git repositories from GitHub using SSH, you will need to generate an SSH keypair and upload the SSH public key to GitHub.

 Generate an SSH keypair, start the SSH agent and store both the public key and the private key on the computer.